Log Home Tips: Attaching Decks to Logs

 • Cut flashing into the logs to keep water off the logs.

-As the winter continues, it is a good time to think about this and other elements of log home care.
+As winter continues, it is a good time to consider this and other aspects of log home care.
 Be prepared in the coming year to address “deck splash back” or other issues of log decay on your home.

 Below are some helpful links to more information on log rot caused by water splashing off decks onto logs: